About Bluegrass on the Farm

 The event offers a day of good, old-time bluegrass and traditional music in an early 20th century farm setting right in the middle of Montgomery County.

-This year's festival will be held on Saturday, September 16, 2017, starting at noon.
-Plenty of lawn seating is available among the trees and there is covered seating if you prefer.
 There are lots of shady private areas for jamming before and after the concert so folks can bring their instruments and share some tunes and licks.

 The festival takes place on a 55-acre complex with a historic farm site and a modern farming activity center.
 The Park offers visitors a unique perspective on the rich farming heritage of Montgomery County.
 Maryland.
 The area includes the original farmhouse, bank barn and several outbuildings.
 There are gardening and farm animal exhibits.